robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 subtitle: For education at least.
 Hear me out.
 ---

+**UPDATE:**We don't teach CoffeeScript preferring raw, quirky JavaScript instead even though the argument still stands that CoffeeScript is a good introduction to web development for particularly those coming from Python.
+Instead we teach the Fundamentals in Python, JavaScript, and Shell *together* so students are exposed concurrently to the concepts in all three languages.

 Many programmers dismiss CoffeeScript for different reasons, but what if CoffeeScript turns out to be the best way to learn (and teach) JavaScript for beginners &mdash; especially for those as